 Minor issues with toffee sauce being a bit too thin can be easily solved.
 You can thicken the sauce up using one of several methods.

 Often, you’ll be able to get the toffee sauce to thicken by simply simmering it.
-This works fairly fast and it isn’t really risky so long as you’re careful not to burn the sauce.
+This works fairly fast and it isn’t really risky so long as you’re careful not to burn it.

-If you need more help thickening the toffee sauce up, it’ll be wise to use thickening agents.
-Adding some flour or cornstarch and stirring constantly can help to make the sauce much thicker.
+If you need more help thickening it up, it’ll be wise to use thickening agents.
+Adding some flour or cornstarch and stirring constantly can help to make it much thicker.

 Of course, you can try to avoid issues with thin sauce by being careful not to use too much milk.
-It might even be better to use recipes that call for heavy cream instead of milk.
+It might even be better to use recipes that call for heavy cream instead.